 If my GRE test results are going to be late, should I go ahead and send the rest of my application materials to the department?

-Yes, complete the online application by December 15.
+Yes, complete the online application (including paying the fee) by December 15.

 How does the Department of Anthropology evaluate applications to the department?

 In addition to strong GPA, GRE scores, letters of recommendation, etc., the programs pay close attention to the statement of purpose: Is the statement clear and focused?
 Does the applicant know what he/she wants to do within his/her area of interest?
 Does the applicant write maturely and well?